FrissBee/typewriter-text/README.md

 - `delay-time`

   If the text should only be displayed after a certain time, i.e. with a delay.
-The value is specified in milliseconds, e.g.: `delay-time=“2000”` means a delay of 2 seconds.
+The value is specified in milliseconds.

+  Example: `delay-time=“2000”` (means a delay of 2 seconds).

   Default value: "0"